CESNET/du-docs/docs/security.md

         pathType: Prefix
 ```

-The `oauth2-proxy.github.io/users` annotation holds a list of emails of users
+The `nginx.ingress.kubernetes.io/auth-url` annotation contains a query string
-that should be able to access the website.
+which specifies a list of users that should be able to access the website,
+only change the list of emails in this field, do not change the URL in any
+way.

-The other two annotations simply tell the ingress that it needs to authenticate
+The other annotation simply tells the ingress that it should redirect back
-via an authentication endpoint.
+to the webpage after the user authenticates.

 Now that the ingress is configured to use an SSO enpoint, we must configure
 the SSO endpoint itself.
 To do this we must apply the following YAML file: